HackWriter/Stats-with-R-NICAR/Intro to Stats.md

 - A value of -1 means perfect negative correlation.
 As one variable goes up, the other goes down.
 - A value of 1 means perfect positive correlation.
 The two variables go up together.
 - A value of 0 means no correlation - there's no relationship between the two variables.
-So 0.71 shows a strong correlation between points scored and games won.
+So 0.78 shows a strong correlation between sticker price and net price.
 Note: This correlation is also known as Pearson's R. It's the default kind with cor()

 We can also look at correlations across multiple variables